gunnarku/gunnarku.github.io/index.md

 My research projects focus on empirical challenges coming from the existing large-scale software projects in industry.
 The key qualifier for me is the practical application of results.
 Any study I am involved with must be eventually useful for software engineers.

-Niklaus Wirth's "[A Plea for Lean Software](https://people.inf.ethz.ch/wirth/Articles/LeanSoftware.pdf)" is still one of my favorite CS papers.
+- Niklaus Wirth's "[A Plea for Lean Software](https://people.inf.ethz.ch/wirth/Articles/LeanSoftware.pdf)" is still one of my favorite CS papers.
-Read "[Producing wrong data without doing anything obviously wrong!](https://dl.acm.org/doi/10.1145/1508244.1508275)" and ponder about how complicated it is to produce valid results.
+- Read "[Producing wrong data without doing anything obviously wrong!](https://dl.acm.org/doi/10.1145/1508244.1508275)" and ponder about how complicated it is to produce valid results.
+- Read "[Thoughts on applicability](https://doi.org/10.1016/j.jss.2024.112086)" to understand why there is such a disconnect between academics and practitioners.

 ### Recent papers and talks